Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 202.  ### Question202
 Which work can be done between two Sprints?

 - [x] Nothing.
-There is no special time between two Sprints
+There is no special time between two Sprints.
-- [ ] Resolving some important bugs
+- [ ] Resolving some important bugs.
-- [ ] Preparing Product Backlog Items for the next Sprint
+- [ ] Preparing Product Backlog Items for the next Sprint.
-- [ ] Thinking about architectural concerns of the next Sprint
+- [ ] Thinking about architectural concerns of the next Sprint.

 _[⬆ Back to Top](#table-of-contents)_